 Contact any of the Immigrant Settlement Agencies for help.
-OCISO has a special Multicultural Liaison Program in most of Ottawa’s schools to help new parents and students.
+OCISO has a special Multicultural Liaison Officer (MLO) program in most of Ottawa’s schools to help new parents and students.

 Elementary and Secondary Schools

 By law, all children must attend school from the age of 5 years to 16.
 Most children also attend kindergarten or maternity class at the age of 4.
 You should register your child in school as soon as possible.
 To register your child, go to the nearest school.

 - Child’s birth certificate or passport

 Children must be properly immunized before they can attend school.
 More information can be found under health care.
 In Ottawa, public education is offered in French and English.
 There is also a separate public system of Roman Catholic schools.

 Ottawa Public French

 Ottawa Catholic English